10 Reasons Why the answer is “YES”

 5. A website can encourage customers to contact you

 A website is a great place to make your contact information easily available to potential customers.
 You can even publish your contact information in a header or footer so it appears on every single page.
-XXX Company, a small chain of board game cafes, has placed phone numbers for all four of their locations in their website footer.
+XYZ Company, a small chain of board game cafes, has placed phone numbers for all four of their locations in their website footer.

 6. You can integrate your website with Google Maps so people can find you more easily